+The previous comments point out that efficiency concerns in consumption are almost absent in the "mainstream economics" (also, for example, Apichai Puntasen, 2013).
+However it is there and several work efforts were done, but a lot need to be pursued in the next future.
 In regard to Governance and Governance Efficiency, those issues are entering into discussion and are being used increasingly in development literature.
 At this point it is useful to introduce the discussion, mainly as a starting effort to evaluate the contribution of the scientific work in those matters and basically point out opportunities for further contributions in the next future centered in the food system.

-Governance as a concept itself is "as old as human civilization" (ESCAP, 2013).
-However the dictionary definition "act of governing" and the recent spread of the word used in many different ways can be problematic and have been discussed in the literature without a common understanding and definition.
-For our purposes following the cited United Nations publication above, within a society environment, it can be defined in a simply way "as the process of decision making and the process by which decisions are implemented (or not implemented)" (ESCAP 2013).
+Governance as a concept itself is not new, in the sense that it can be defined, within a society environment, as the process of decision making and the process by which decisions are implemented.
 This concept is always associated with a system perspective and with the process of making decisions and how they are implemented within a set of actors/agents in a dynamic perspective and with interactions among them.
 From an individual and singular entity taking and implementing decisions, consumer decisions, firms and businesses, singular economic units universe, governance issues are related with multiple actors and most of the time connected with collective actions.
 Governance concerns have been in place within many different perspectives, such as corporate governance, international governance, national governance, local governance and related with any specific social group process of making and implementing decisions (mainly collective decisions and/or with collective impact) to manage the system in which they are involved.
-Indeed, the need for operational ways to explore the use of this concept has been in place with some analytical initiatives such as the work by Hufthy (2011), investigating policy processes with a new perspective - the governance analytical framework (GAF).